zzzprojects/EntityFramework-Extensions/docs2/pages/articles/fastest-way-to-insert.md

 - Disabling Proxy

 Some of these solutions are good, some lead to side impacts and none of them fix the main issue: One database round-trip is made for every entity you save!

-So if you have 5000 entities to insert, 5000 databases round trips will be executed which is **INSANELY** slow.
+So, if you have 5000 entities to insert, 5000 database round-trips will be executed which is **INSANELY** slow.

 A very common mistake is believing the AddRange method perform a Bulk Insert.
 Using the AddRange method greatly improve the performance because it calls the DetectChanges method only once after all entities are added to the change tracker.
 However, the SaveChanges method will still make one database round-trip per entity.